Portable Python scripts with Docker and Make

 RUN PIPENV_VENV_IN_PROJECT=1 pipenv install

-Step 2: Create the Makefile
+WORKDIR /srcStep 2: Create the Makefile

 How can we avoid rebuilding the image unless necessary?
 There's a

-classic tool for that, make
+classic tool for that, make.
+The make tool

-, which describes a dependency graph of
+needs a Makefile, which describes a dependency graph of

 files that depend on the other files, plus instructions on how to